A Normal BMI Doesn’t Mean You Are Actually Healthy

 Impact of metabolic health

 For example, you may have a healthy BMI of below 25 and still have too much fat in your body.
 If the fat is primarily around your waist and abdomen, this is known as visceral fat and they are more active metabolically than fat stored around the hips and thighs.
 This can lead to an unhealthy metabolic state in the body.
-This can lead to reduced fitness, insulin resistance, chronic inflammations and diabetes to name a few conditions.
+This can lead to reduced fitness, chronic inflammations and diabetes to name a few conditions.
 Certain traits that point towards poor metabolic health are rising blood pressure, high blood sugar and waist size higher than recommended levels.

 Are there any correct indicators